 Varanasi being the Mecca for Hindus and has many auspicious temples.
 Cameras wont be allowed in any temple but one must experience the positivity embraced there.Do visit the Kashi Viswanath temple and Kaal Bhairav Mandir (oldest shiva temple in Varanasi) both dedicated to lord Shiva.

 Another day, and I visited the famous temples located in this ethni-city.
 1. Kashi Vishwanath Temple:It is one of the most worshiped temple in India.
 It is dedicated to Lord Shiva and is known as one of the twelve Jyotrilinga's.
 The vishwanath means ruler of the universe.
 Varanasi is also known as Kashi.
 Hence, the name Kashi Vishwanath Temple.2.
 Sankat Mochan Mandir:This temple is dedicated to Lord Hanuman.
 Sankat Mochan is his other name which means he who takes away all the troubles.
 Hence the name Sankat Mochan.3.
 Kaal Bhairav Mandir:One of the oldest temple in Varanasi, dedicated to one of the forms of Lord Shiva.
 The word 'kaal' means both death and fate.
 This temple is very famous between Hindu pilgrims.

 Immediately after my breakfast I headed for the famous Kashi Vishwanath Temple.
 On my way to the temple road I saw small neat cozy lassi shop.
 The lassi made there is hand made without any mixers and grinders.
 The topping of malai is just like an icing on the cake.
-Too yummy.. :) I could resist myself and I had 2 cups of it.
+Too yummy.. :) I couldn't resist myself and had 2 cups of it.